-Students are subject to federal, state and local laws, as well as South Plains College rules and regulations.
+Students are subject to federal, state and local laws, and South Plains College rules and regulations.
 A student is not entitled to greater immunities or privileges before the law than those enjoyed by other citizens.
-Students are subject to such reasonable disciplinary action as the administration of the college may consider appropriate, including suspension and expulsion in appropriate cases for breach of federal, state or local laws, or college rules and regulations.
+Students are subject to reasonable disciplinary action as the college administration may consider appropriate, including suspension and expulsion in appropriate cases for breach of federal, state or local laws, or college rules and regulations.
 This principle extends to conduct off-campus which is likely to have adverse effects on the college or on the educational process which identifies the offender as an unfit associate for fellow students.
 Any student who fails to perform according to expected standards may be asked to withdraw.
 Rules and regulations regarding student conduct appear in the current Student Guide.